oaeproject/Hilary/CONTRIBUTING.md

 ### Run tests

 We use Grunt to run our tests.
 To test a single module, run `grunt test-module:<module-name>`.
-You can also run tests for the whole project by typing `grunt test`, but take into account that this will take a while!
+You can also run tests for the whole project by typing `grunt test`, but remember that this will take a while!

 If you're using the docker setup, run the container with a custom command (example for module `oae-principals`):